NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Monster Warden.md

 You gain a +1 circumstance bonus to your next attack roll against that prey.

-You gain a +1 circumstance bonus to your next saving throw against that particular creature and to your AC against that creature's next attack against you.
+You gain a +2 circumstance bonus either to your AC the next time the creature attacks you or to your next saving throw against an effect from that particular creature (whichever comes first.)

-*Source: Pathfinder Core Rulebook*
+*Source: Pathfinder Player Core*
-*OGL*
+*ORC*